susan-kimemia/AirBnB_clone/README.md

-# Introduction
+# Welcome!

-Welcome to the Airbnb Clone Console Prototype!
-This project serves as a basic prototype for creating and manipulating objects related to an Airbnb-like system through the console.
+Welcome to our AirBnB Console Prototype project!
+This console application allows you to create and manage objects related to an Airbnb-like system through simple commands.

-## Table of Contents
+## Project Overview
 1. [Features](#features)
 2. [Installation](#installation)
 3. [How to Use](#how-to-use)
 4. [Contributing](#contributing)
 5. [License](#license)

+## Getting Started

 ## Features
 * Object creation and manipulation through the console